psbuilder/psbuilder/logo.md

 # The PsBuilder Logo
 <img src="./97984807.png" align="right"></img>
 Our logo is the contents of a Microsoft Windows folder being took to a CD.
-You may download it subject ot the conditions.
+You may download it subject to the conditions.